rdrg/react-chstart/README.md

+# Easy insights!

-Features: es6 with babel, reactjs, hot reload, webpack, scss
+runs on es6/7 with babel, reactjs, hot reload, webpack, scss

-# Quick Start
+###Quick Start
 ## Development

-1. Download this repository and unzip it.
-2. Go to the folder you unzipped the project to and get all the npm dependencies:
+1. Go to root folder of easy-insights and:

         $ npm install